keshwans/access-robot/retros/week-0.md

 - How to talk to and instruct children (team member-led videos probably best solution)
 - Creating a drag and drop interface that works well on a small device (phone), but also scales to larger device (tablet)
 - Handling case where a child is "stuck" -- what do we present as a resource?
-- Keeping the experience engaging and challenging/rewarding, mitigrating frustration
+- Keeping the experience engaging and challenging/rewarding, mitigating frustration
 - Finding child testers!

 ### Topics of research